-The products listed below are deemed investigational and not medically necessary based on the assessment of relevant FDA information and the published and peer reviewed medical literature summarized.
-In determining a product's status, credible studies from peer-reviewed journals were evaluated to determine if they materially improve the net health outcome or are as beneficial as established alternatives, among other factors.
-The products listed in the position statement above and discussed below do not meet these criteria for a variety of reasons.
+The products listed below are deemedhave been determined to be investigational and not medically necessary based on the assessment of -rRelevant FDA information and the published and peer reviewed medical literature is summarized.
+In determining a product's status, credible studies from peer-reviewed journals were evaluated to determinesee if they materially improve the net health outcome or are as beneficial as established alternatives, In finding a product investigational, the literature, when credible and published in peer reviewed journals, has been assessed for whether the studies identified have shown that the product has been proven materially to improve the net health outcome or be as beneficial as any established alternative, among other factors, -The Pproducts listed in the position statement above and discussed below do not meet these criteria have been determined to not meet these requirements for a variety of reasons.
 Some products have no published evidence in the peer reviewed medical literature.
-Many products are supported by evidence limited to case reports or case series.
-Comparative studies, if available, often lack important methodological considerations, including blinding and randomization, and when these are present, the follow-up duration is typically insufficient to assess the improvement in health outcomes.
+Many products are supported by have published evidence limited to case reports or case series.
+Comparative studies, if available, often lack important methodological considerations, including blinding and randomization, and when these are present, the follow-up duration is typically too brief toinsufficient to assess the improvement in health outcomes.
+Where products have been compared to available alternatives, the studies are often lacking blinding and are not randomized.
+Where blinding or randomization has occurred, the follow-up duration may be too brief to determine if health outcomes have been improved.

-The literature discussed and included in this document is considered a summary of notable findings and should not be construed to represent the entirety of scientific evidence available on a topic or reviewed in document development.
+The literature discussed and included in this document represents is considered a summary of notable findings and should not be construed to represent all of the entirety of scientific evidence available on a topic or reviewed in document development.